ncbi/cxx-toolkit/pages/ch_tabular.md

 The next stage is to tokenize the data if needed.
 To do that CRowReader invokes the traits Tokenize() method providing the raw data and storage for the tokens.
 The traits are expected to populate the tokens and inform CRowReader (via the Tokenize() method return value) of a required further action.
 The same action enumeration is used here as for the OnNextLine() method however the only allowed return values are: skip, continue as data and stop processing.

 Upon the tokenization stage completion the recognized tokens may need to be translated to something else.
-A good example here is NCBI TSV which requires treating input data “na” as a null field and “-“ as an empty string.
+A good example here is NCBI TSV which requires treating input data "na" as a null field and "-" as an empty string.
 To accomplish translations CRowReader invokes the traits Translate() method, supplying the field number, the field original value and storage for saving the translated value.
 The traits Translate() return value informs CRowReader of what happened with the original value.
 The return value could be:
 - Use original value
 - The original value has been translated
 - The original value has been translated to null